hecerinc/Notes-On/finanzas/chap9.md

 Under the ACA, family health care insurers must allow parents to retain their children on their helath insurance policies up to the age of 26.

-Some policies protect you only while you're in the US or Canada; otehrs offer worlwide coverage but exclude named countries.
+Some policies protect you only while you're in the US or Canada; others offer worlwide coverage but exclude named countries.

 ##### Cancellation

 Many policies are written to permit _cancellation_ at the insurer's option at any time.
-Some policies exxplicitly state this; others don't.
+Some policies explicitly state this; others don't.
 To protect against premature cancellation, **buy policies that specifically state that the insurer won't cancel your coverage so long as premiums are paid**.

 ##### Pre-existing conditions